srobo/runbook/docs/competition/team-support/helpdesk.md

 Many teams will come to Helpdesk requesting help with the development of their robot or, more likely, help using the Student Robotics kit and associated software.
 As mentioned earlier, Helpdesk volunteers are not expected to tell teams what to do, but rather offer advice.
 Helpdesk volunteers should strive to answer questions about the use of the kit and software.

 Some queries may require a volunteer to visit the team in their pit to observe behaviour in situ.
 This must only be done by a Helpdesk volunteer if it will leave no fewer than two volunteers actively manning Helpdesk.
-If it is not possible for a Helpdesk volunteer to visit a team then a [Roving Helper](./roving-helper.md) should be summoned, via radio if necessary.

 In some rare situations it may be necessary to request the assistance of a person with more in-depth knowledge of the kit to help solve an issue.
-This should only be done if the issue is non-trivial, Here is a list of people to contact for further help:

-List for SR2019:

-Electronic Hardware

-: - Rob Gilton

-IDE

-: - Peter Law

-Python API

-: - Peter Law
-  - Rob Gilton
+Escalate the issue to the head helpdesker.

 ### Handling suspected damaged kit requests